33k0/MIT-Maker/README.md

-# Maker Portfolio — Systems, Failure, and Publication Infrastructure
+# Maker Portfolio—Systems, Failure, and Publication Infrastructure

 This repository is a **maker portfolio proxy** containing inspectable artifacts from two independent systems I built: